 Tips for the Skype interview.

 It is important not only to make a pleasant and competent impression but also to approach the job interview professionally.
-We have given ten tips for the preparation of the Skype interview:
+We have given ten tips for the preparation for the Skype interview:

 - Choose a reputable Skype name (e.g. first name, last name) and a reasonable Skype picture.
 It doesn’t necessarily have to be a “stuffy” application picture, but it shouldn’t be a party picture, holiday picture or a picture that shows you with other people.
 If you set up your own account for job interviews, you do not run the risk of being contacted and distracted by other friends via Skype.